tbrowder/RakuFinance/README.md

 In addition to the transaction type, each transaction for a security on the same date has a temporal number to distinguish its order of execution regardless of type.

-The following table shows a hypothetical, abbreviated set of transactions for security XXX (number of shares, prices, and other transacion datate are not shown).
+The following table shows a hypothetical, abbreviated set of transactions for security XXX (number of shares, prices, and other transaction data are not shown).

 <table class="pod-table">
 <thead><tr>